ldv-klever/klever/docs/dev.rst

 Documentation run/debug configuration
 """""""""""""""""""""""""""""""""""""

+* Specify another representation of documenation in field :guilabel:`Command` if you need it.

 .. note:: To build documentation by means of PyCharm 5.0.3 one has to remove :file:`pycharm-5.0.3/helpers/roman.py`::

     $ mv pycharm-5.0.3/helpers/roman.py pycharm-5.0.3/helpers/roman.py.old